getify/grips/README.md

 grips.compileCollection("{$: '#bar' } Hello {$= $.name $}! {$}", "foo");
 ```

-For convenience, if you want to compile several collections at once, use `compile(sources, [build=true])`. `sources` is an object whose keys are collection names and values are collection template sources.
+For convenience, if you want to compile several collections at once, use `compile(sources, [initialize=true])`. `sources` is an object whose keys are collection names and values are collection template sources.

 ```
 grips.compile({